FREQUENTLY ASKED QUESTIONS for People Considering Hiring a Private Investigator

 In most cases, we can have a 5-10 minute conversation on the phone.
 You will most likely have some questions for us and we will probably have some questions for you to help us both better understand the issues.
 If it makes sense at that point to move forward, we can make an appointment to meet in our office to discuss the issue further, face to face.
 (In some circumstances, if we both feel comfortable, we can move forward with the process on the telephone)

-We don’t take every case.
+Understand, we don’t take every case.
 First of all, we only handle a certain number of cases at any given time.
 Experience has taught us that when we exceed that number, the quality of our services drops, and that is unacceptable.
 If we can’t handle the case at that time, we will let you know and either fit you in when we have an opening, or else refer you to another reputable and competent investigation company.
 Additionally, we do not handle cases for criminal defendants.
 That means if you are under indictment or are in prison, we will not handle your case.
 We also will not take your case if we suspect that you are involved in criminal activity, or if we suspect you are being untruthful with us.
-We have been in business for over ten years and we are fortunate enough to be in a position where we can be more selective of the investigations we handle.
+We have been in business for over fifteen years and we are fortunate enough to be in a position where we can be more selective of the investigations we handle.
 We also will not conduct investigations for persons who have any kind of court-ordered protection or restraining order filed against them.

 What forms of payment do you accept?